 items are added to a lot, a trigger there might handle updating

 current_quantity, and start some other process when it reaches the

 Triggers and functions can run at the access level of their definer (in PostgreSQL, a

 LANGUAGE), which gives otherwise limited users the power to initiate wider-ranging processes -- and makes validating and testing those processes all the more important.

 The trigger-action-trigger-action call stack can become arbitrarily long, although true recursion in the form of modifying the same tables or records multiple times in any such flow is illegal on some platforms and more generally a bad idea in almost all circumstances.
 Trigger nesting rapidly outstrips our ability to comprehend its extent and effects.
 Databases making heavy use of nested triggers begin to drift from the realm of the complicated toward that of the complex, becoming difficult or impossible to analyze, debug, and predict.

-In Prisma Client, you can achieve similar results using middleware.
-Middleware allows you to perform an action before and after every query (e.g. perform a soft delete).
+In Prisma Client, you can achieve similar results with TypeScript at the client level instead of SQL by using middleware.
+Middleware allows you to perform an action before and after every query (e.g., turn a

 Computations in the database aren't just faster and more concisely expressed: they eliminate ambiguity and set standards.
 The examples above free database users from having to calculate lot numbers themselves, or from worries about accidentally creating more lots than they can handle.
 Application developers in particular have often been trained to think of databases as "dumb storage", providing structure and persistence only, and can thus find themselves -- or worse, not realize that they are -- clumsily articulating outside the database what they could do more effectively in SQL.